dziban303/dwains-dashboard-blueprints/page-blueprints/SpeedTests/README.md

 - Copy the content of the blueprint file `blueprint.yaml` into the Blueprint YAML code.

  ## Fields to define.
  None, the inputs were broken and caused the blueprint not to work.
 Set time period in the yaml, currently set to 168 hours (one week).
-Chart colors and their values can be changed in the yaml (see Changelog).
+Chart colors and their values can be changed in the yaml (see [Changelog\#1.1.3](https://github.com/dziban303/dwains-dashboard-blueprints/blob/main/page-blueprints/SpeedTests/README.md#113)).

 ### Screenshots
 **Light theme:**<br>